oracle-livelabs/database/patch-me-if-you-can/03-familiarize-with-patching/familiarize-with-patching.md

 Here are a few useful queries that informs about the database.

-1. Still connected to the FTEX database.
+1. Still connected to the *UPGR* database.
 Get the Oracle home of the database.

     ```
     <copy>